kharsh77/CalendlyApp/README.md

 8. viewMyScheduledEvents: A user can view a specific booked meeting for a day.
 9. checkOverlap: Available timeSlots between two users can be checked.

+Assumptions:
+1. IST timezone is assumed for all operations
+2. Update and delete operations are not supported
+3. Operations are assumed to be operated in thread safe condition
+4. Meeting can be scheduled with granularity of minutes
+5. Meetings have definite endtime and recurring events are not supported

 A sample set of operations which can be performed:

         // 1.
 Register User;